Joint Academic Coding System: Codes

 The letter codes assigned to the subject areas and the letter + number codes assigned to the principal subjects in JACS 3 are:

 Y codes (combined studies) are only used at the Course level in the HESA database and are not used to describe individual modules.

 JACS Codes in the UCAS system

 Course codes in the UCAS system are assigned by course providers and do not necessarily correspond to the JACS codes of the course subject.
 UCAS course codes are four characters in length but, unlike JACS codes, may consist of any combination of letters and numbers in any order.
-However, historically UCAS created course codes from the JACS subject code and many institutions continue to do this, which can lead to confusion between the two concepts.
+However, historically UCAS created course codes from the JACS subject code, and many institutions continue to do this, which can lead to confusion between the two concepts.

 Where a course involves more than one subject, UCAS historically created the course code based on an aggregation of the JACS codes.
-For courses which are split 50:50 between two subjects, a code with two letters and two numbers is used, which combines the principal subject codes which would be used for the two subjects if studied as individual degrees.
+For courses that are split 50:50 between two subjects, a code with two letters and two numbers is used, which combines the principal subject codes that would be used for the two subjects if studied as individual degrees.